 Ambulances are needed for life-threatening emergencies, and normal labour is not an emergency.

 During your pregnancy, it is important you discuss with your midwife the signs of normal labour and plan your transport to your chosen place for the birth.

-Initially any pregnancy or labour concerns should be raised with your midwife or birth centre.
-This includes worries with fetal movements, or if feeling unwell, as they can advise you further.
+Initially any pregnancy or labour concerns should be raised with your midwife or birth centre, as they can advise you further.
+This includes worries about fetal movements or feeling unwell.

 On rare occasions an ambulance may be needed, such as: